 - a) Contractor understands and agrees that: (i) under the Affordable Care Act and the California Affordable Care Act, the Exchange may generate funds through a participation fee ("Participation Fees") on Contractor's QHPs and (ii) Contractor is responsible for the timely payment of any Participation Fees to the Exchange. - b) Contractor recognizes that the total cost of all Participation Fees for the Exchange must be collected by Contractor by spreading the cost across the premiums charged to Contractor's entire individual risk pool (both inside and outside the Exchange) for the Individual Exchange Participation Fees.
-No rate charged to an Enrollee can have a higher per member per month fee to cover this overall Participation Fee than is charged to all other enrollees of the respective risk pool. - c) The Participation Fee payable to the Exchange during each month of this Agreement shall be equal to 3.5 percent of the premium paid by each enrollee in Contractor's QHPs for such month.
-The Participation Fee will be assessed by the Exchange and payable monthly by Contractor based on premiums paid by enrollees in Contractor's QHPs sold through the Individual Exchange for 2017 - 2019.
+No rate charged to an Enrollee can have a higher per member per month fee to cover this overall Participation Fee than is charged to all other enrollees of the respective risk pool.

-- d) Participation Fee invoices will be issued by the Exchange prospectively to Contractor on the 15th of the month for the coming month.
+- c) The Participation Fee payable to the Exchange during each month of this Agreement shall be equal to 3.5 percent of the premium paid by each Enrollee in Contractor's QHPs for such month.
+The Participation Fee will be assessed by the Exchange and payable monthly by Contractor based on premiums paid by Enrollees in Contractor's QHPs sold through the Individual Exchange for 2017 2019.
+The Participation Fee will be reviewed each year as part of the Exchange's annual budget process. - d) Participation Fee invoices will be issued by the Exchange retroactively to Contractor on the 15th of the month for the previous month.
 Contractor's Participation Fee obligation will be determined and billed by evaluating Contractor's then-current QHP confirmed enrollment and may be subject to adjustment to reflect changes in enrollment that may have occurred in prior months (including additions, terminations and cancellations of enrollment).
-However, Contractor may reconcile the invoice and remit payment only for those members who are enrolled in a QHP with Contractor in accordance with Billing Discrepancy Reporting requirement in Attachment 13.
-Participation Fee payments will be due on the 1st of the month the Participation Fee is due, the Exchange will charge, and Contractor shall owe, a 1% per month late fee on the unpaid balance as of that date. - e) In the event that Contractor disputes the amount of Participation Fees billed or deducted by the Exchange, Contractor shall submit a written notice of such dispute to the Exchange within thirty (30) days following receipt of such bill or deduction by the Exchange.
+Participation Fee payments will be due on the 25th of the following month the Participation Fee covers.
+For Participation Fees received after the 25th of the month in which the Participation Fee is due, the Exchange will charge, and Contractor shall owe, a 1% per month late fee on the unpaid balance as of that date. - e) In the event that Contractor disputes the amount of Participation Fees billed or deducted by the Exchange, Contractor shall submit a written notice of such dispute to the Exchange within thirty (30) days following receipt of such bill or deduction by the Exchange.
 Contractor's notice will document the nature of the discrepancies, including, reconciliation of any differences identified by Contractor in enrollment or premiums collected.
 The Exchange will respond to Contractor within forty-five (45) days of receipt of the notice by either (i) paying the amount claimed by Contractor or (ii) providing a detailed explanation for the denial of the refund.
 If the Contractor still disputes the findings of the Exchange, Contractor may pursue additional remedies in accordance with Section 12.1. - f) Subject to the provisions of Section 10.5, Contractor agrees to a periodic audit or other examination by the Exchange or its designee regarding the computation and payment of Participation Fees.
 In the case of material non-compliance with Participation Fee payments, Contractor shall implement any necessary corrective action.
 The Exchange may perform follow up audits or examinations more frequently than annually to monitor Contractor's implementation of such corrective actions. - g) Contractor acknowledges that the Exchange is required under Government Code §100520(c) to maintain a prudent reserve as determined by the Exchange.